kennethreitz/gistapi.py/README.rst

 	- Delete a Gist
 	- Edit a Gist
 * Possibly use other hacks in the meantime
+	- Gist's New Gist method?
+(Post to web form?)
 * Possibly add command line gist interface